Table of Contents

 Clear Service Plans and Fees

 Property management fees may vary from one company to the next and you’ll need to be well informed and know exactly what to expect and how best to plan for the cost that comes with hiring a property manager.
-Take a look at our blog post on property management company fees for a detailed analysis of property management costs, but for reference purposes, we’ll provide you with the gist of it here.
+Take a look at our article on property management company fees for a detailed analysis of property management costs, but for reference purposes, we’ll provide you with the gist of it here.
 Your main property management fees will be:

 - Monthly management fee – Property managers charge monthly fees either as a flat fee or a percentage of monthly rent.
 This is what keeps a property management company running and managing your rental property.